jfpoilpret/fast-arduino-lib/dox/boards.md

 When using FastArduino makefile, then you first need to create your project under netbeans, generate a proper configuration for it, and pass it to `make`.
 This is described in further details in [ArduinoDevSetup](../../../ArduinoDevSetup.docx).

+Note that you should **never** include directly a specific board header file (e.g. `#include <fastarduno/boards/uno.h>`) in your own source code, this will not compile properly.
+Instead, you should simply `#include <fastarduino/boards/board.h>` which will include the proper header file for the board defined by `VARIANT`.

 Capabilities of each supported target
 -------------------------------------